dalyio/laravel-gitpack/README.md

 # Laravel Git Helper for Packages Development

 A package for Laravel to perform basic git commands on locally integrated development packages.
+If working within multiple local development packages or repositories at once this package is meant to ease the burden of navigating to each individual repository to perform basic git commands.

 ## Installation